AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

    Destination Port     Leave it blank
    Protocol	            all
    Interface            eth0
-   Connection           Select the one to Transit Gateway Mark                 Fill the number that we configure in the previous DNAT step 7 (i.e. 103086) SNAT IPs             Virtual IP of cloud instance (i.e. 10.203.0.86) SNAT Port            Leave it blank
+   Connection           Select the connection to Transit Gateway Mark                 Fill the number that we configure in the previous DNAT step 7 (i.e. 103086) SNAT IPs             Virtual IP of cloud instance (i.e. 10.203.0.86) SNAT Port            Leave it blank